rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 Essentially, dockcross offers C and C++ pre-built and configured cross-compiling toolchains for several different platforms as Docker images.
 By using Docker, we can isolate build tools and artefacts and keep our development work-flow clean.
 And with a bit of discipline, reproducible.

 To get-started with dockcross, we must have Docker installed.
-Then, we can fetch a cross-toolchain targeting ARMv7/Linux with the following commands:
+Then, we can fetch a cross-toolchain for ARMv7/Linux with the following commands:

 ```bash
 $ docker run --rm dockcross/linux-armv7 > ./dockcross-linux-armv7 && chmod +x ./dockcross-linux-armv7
 ```

-That should result in the script `dockcross-linux-armv7`, which we gave permissions to execute. `dockcross-linux-armv7` receives commands and runs them inside a Docker container with the cross-toolchain that we need to cross-compile to ARMv7/Linux.
-That's our entry-point to cross-compiling and more.
+That should result in the script `dockcross-linux-armv7`, which we gave permissions to execute.
+That's our entry-point to cross-compiling and much more.

+`dockcross-linux-armv7` receives commands and runs them inside a Docker container, which ships with a pre-built and configured cross-toolchain that we can then use to cross-compile for ARMv7/Linux.
+Additionally, the Docker container comes with other tools commonly used for C++ development, e.g. as CMake.

 Let's cross-compile our project and put the build artifacts into the `build_armv7` directory: